yunqizhang99/python-fbas/README.md

 python-fbas --log-leve=INFO --fbas=tests/test_data/random/almost_symmetric_network_13_orgs_delete_prob_factor_1.json check-intersection
 ```

-Note that stellarbeat data is cached in a file the first time it is needed.
+Note that data form [stellarbeat.io](https://stellarbeat.io) is cached in a local file the first time it is needed.
 To update the cache:
 ```
 python-fbas update-stellarbeat-cache